DennisHeine/NoProfile/README.md

 https://www.tampermonkey.net/

 In adition, these UBlock Origin rules will block portscans, which could also be a problem.
-Please add them to your UBlock settings:
+Please add them to your UBlock settings: you can remove the third-party part to block more, but that can break website compatibility.

     ||localhost^$important,third-party